Ang Bagong Lipunan Series: 25 sentimos

 Struck in copper-nickel, the obverse side of the coin features the state title, the denomination and a portrait of Juan Luna.
 The reverse side of the coin features the seal of the Bangko Sentral ng Pilipinas.

 1 peso

 Struck in copper-nickel, the obverse side of the coin features the state title, the denomination and a portrait of José Rizal.
 The reverse side of the coin features the Coat of arms of the Philippines.
 The first version, minted from 1975 to 1978, featured a scroll with the inscription Republika ng Pilipinas (Republic of the Philippines).
 The second version, minted from 1978 to 1982, featured a scroll with the inscription ISANG BANSA, ISANG DIWA (One Nation, One Spirit).

 5 pesos

-Struck in nickel, the obverse side of the coin features the inscription "Ang Bagong Lipunan" (The New Society), a profile of Ferdinand E. Marcos and his rise to power, "SETYEMBRE 21, 1972".
+Struck in nickel, the obverse side of the coin features the inscription "Ang Bagong Lipunan" (The New Society), a profile of Ferdinand E. Marcos and date of declaration of Martial Law, "SETYEMBRE 21, 1972".
 The reverse side of the coin features the Coat of arms of the Philippines.